-- North Heath Community Primary School is fully committed to this and will ensure all of our policies and practices enable our school to take action in a timely manner to safeguard and promote the welfare of the children and young people attending our school. - 3.
+- AS OUR SCHOOL HAS CHARTIABLE STATUS WE ARE FAMILIAR WITH THE CHARITY COMMISSION GUIDANCE ON CHARITY AND TRUSTEE DUTIES TO SAFEGUARD CHILDREN10 - 2.
+North Heath Community Primary School is fully committed to this and will ensure all of our policies and practices enable our school/college to act in a timely manner to safeguard and promote the welfare of the children and young people attending our school. - 3.
 Our school will ensure the child's wishes and feelings are taken into account when determining what action to take and what service to provide.
 Our systems will be easily understood and easily accessible for our children and young people to confidently report abuse.
 We will ensure our children and young people will know their concerns will be treated seriously and will know they can safely express their views and give feedback.